Elvira Roca Barea

 María Elvira Roca Barea (born 1966) is a Spanish academic and writer.
-She studied philology, and specialized in the literature of the middle ages and early modern Europe.
+She studied philology, and specialized in the literature of the Middle Ages and early modern Europe.
 Her research work has primarily focused on narrative strategies in different literary periods, but she became famous for her work on the Spanish Black Legend.

 Career

-Born in El Borge (province of Málaga) in 1966, she earned a licentiate degree in Spanish Philology and later obtained a master's degree in Medieval Literature, and a PhD in Classical Philology at the University of Malaga.
+Born in El Borge (province of Málaga) in 1966, she earned a licentiate degree in Spanish Philology and later obtained a master's degree in Medieval Literature, and a PhD in Classical Philology at the University of Málaga.
 She has worked for the Spanish National Research Council (CSIC) and has lectured at Harvard University in the United States.
 She is the author of several scholarly publications regarding, mainly, rhetoric and the construction of images and discourses through theatre and literature.

-She works as secondary school teacher at the IES Huerta Alta in Alhaurín de la Torre.
+She works as a secondary school teacher at the IES Huerta Alta in Alhaurín de la Torre.